erangasandaruwan/PaySlipCalculator/README.md

 ------------------------------------
 ### Running the code
 #### Back-end/ Microservices -
 The back-end application is implemented with entity core (EF Core)  and built to work with a MS SQL Server database for data/storage usage.
-Here, code first approach is being used and Database Migration and Seeds are available with the solution **PaySlip.DbMigration**.
+Here, code first approach is being used and Database Migration and Seeds are available with the solution **PaySlip.DbMigration**. (_Expected to run the solution with Visual Studio_)
 + First, create an empty database with an available/ accessible MS SQL Server.
 + DB Connectivity - Update the connection string with **PaySlipDbContext** inside appsettings.json file of the solution **PaySlip.Api**.
 + Migrations - Run the command **`Update-database`** to create the tables and insert seeds with Tax Rates.